johngear/Macintosh-Klargjoring/README.md

 # Macintosh-Klargjoring
-A simple Bash application which install basic software
+A simple Bash script which install basic software for a new mac